 A copy of your passport or driver’s licence must be uploaded in colour

 A copy of a bank statement or utility bill showing your name and proof of address

 A photo of yourself holding your government-issued ID

-- If you have a business account, you must provide additional documents proving authority to act on behalf of a corporation.
+If you have a business account, you must provide additional documents proving authority to act on behalf of a corporation.

 Remember to also enable 2-factor authentication on your account for extra security.